Ava Jerome: Character development

 If Ava's connection to the notorious Jerome crime family panned out, not only would West's arrival cause trouble for Port Charles's local kingpin, Sonny Corinthos (Maurice Benard), but there was also great storyline potential for Ian Buchanan and Finola Hughes's Duke Lavery and Anna Devane who shared a quite volatile history with the Jerome family.
-Critics began speculating that the character would be the long lost daughter of Tonja Walker's Olivia St. John (born Jerome) despite the relatively small age difference between the actresses; however Matt Webb Motivich of TV Line also suggested that Ava could be a previously unknown child of Olivia's crime lord father, Victor Jerome (Jack Axelrod).
+Critics began speculating that the character would be the long lost daughter of Tonja Walker's Olivia St. John (born Jerome) despite the relatively small age difference between the actresses; however Matt Webb Motivich of TVLine also suggested that Ava could be a previously unknown child of Olivia's crime lord father, Victor Jerome (Jack Axelrod).
 The character is immediately thrown into a major storyline as it is revealed that she is helping to hide Morgan and that she is Lauren's mother.
 According to series head writer, Ron Carlivati, "This is [a] woman who conceived a child with Franco, so you have to worry about that right there."
 Though Ava initially comes off as a "devoted mother," there is much more behind to her.
 At the Winter 2014 Television Critics Association press tour, West opened up about portraying Ava and how it compared to portraying Carly on World Turns.
 She described, "I have to be honest, I work very hard. ...
 I wanted to create a character that was different.
 I loved Carly, but I can’t play her again.
 Then when this part came up, I thought, how am I going to play this role?
 She’s different.
 She has similarities as women do.‘How does she carry herself?’
 Ava never touches her hair.
 Ava never moves.
 Ava’s a snake.
 She only moves when she is going to strike.
 And these are things I think about.
 This is how I wanted to create this person."
 When asked how she keeps Ava sympathetic and vulnerable, West described, "You never judge your own self.
 You do what you do — we all do this every day.
 Ava doesn’t judge herself, she does what she does because she thinks she is right. [...]
 She is not retrospectively looking at her actions.
 She is just living in it.
 As an actor, you can’t judge your character ever.
 Let others judge it."